drewbaker/wp-easy/README.md

 ### Router

 The entry point for most people will be the themes `/router.php` file.
-This file determines what template is shown to the user, and whay layout file to place that template in.
+This file determines what template is shown to the user, and what layout file to place that template in.

 Layouts are located in the theme's `/layouts` directory.
 Templates are located in the theme's `/templates` directory.